esper-io/dev-docs/docs/home/espercli.md

 ```

 ### **Device-command**
-Device-command command used to fire different actions on device like lock, ping, reboot, deploy application and wipe.
+Device-command command is used to fire different actions on device like lock, ping, reboot, deploy application, and wipe.
 ```sh
 $ espercli device-command [SUB-COMMANDS]
 ```